StackStorm/st2/GOVERNANCE.md

-StackStorm has joined LinuxFoundation in 2019.
+StackStorm has joined Linux Foundation in 2019.
 With the new Neutral Home we invite everyone: organizations, teams and individuals relying on StackStorm Automation in their operations to support the project by giving back and participating in development as well as influence on its future under the Open Governance.

 # StackStorm Governance
 This document defines governance policies for the StackStorm project.
-It extends [Technical Charter](https://stackstorm.com/wp/wp-content/uploads/2019/10/StackStorm-Technical-Charter-20191004.pdf) for StackStorm within LinuxFoundation.
+It extends [Technical Charter](https://stackstorm.com/wp/wp-content/uploads/2019/10/StackStorm-Technical-Charter-20191004.pdf) for StackStorm within the Linux Foundation.

 ## Technical Steering Committee (TSC)
 The Technical Steering Committee is a group of Maintainers (Committers) who have earned the ability to modify (“commit”) sourcecode, documentation or other artifacts.